Bendodroid/BendoBot/README.md

 ./BendoBot
 ```

-To work, the bot needs a `Config.json` in your current working directory.
+To work, the bot needs a `config.json` in your current working directory.
 An example is provided in this repo.
-Of course you need your own Discord API token, which you can get via the Discord Developer Portal.
+You need your own Discord API token which you can get via the Discord Developer Portal.

 ### Docker